wb14123/blog/jekyll/_posts/2023-08-27-Compare-Task-Processing-Approaches-in-Scala.markdown

 ## More

-All the approaches above other than the first one uses a queue either implicitly or explicitly.
-However, under high parallelism and load, every job operating on a single queue may makes this queue a bottleneck.
-In this case, there is a [work stealing](https://en.wikipedia.org/wiki/Work_stealing) algorithm that each consumers can has its own queue, and whenever a consumer's queue is empty, it steal some tasks from another one.
+All the approaches above other than the first one use a queue either implicitly or explicitly.
+However, under high parallelism and load, every job operating on a single queue may make this queue a bottleneck.
+In this case, there is a [work stealing](https://en.wikipedia.org/wiki/Work_stealing) algorithm where each consumer can have its own queue, and whenever a consumer's queue is empty, it steals some tasks from another one.
 But it's a little bit complex and unnecessary if the load is not so high, so I will not cover it in this article.

 ## Test Results